BlockChasers/ProtonVPN-Configs/README.md

 I've selected all the un-loaded servers at the time I was compiling the mega-config.
 These loads may have changed.
 I also selected all P2P servers, as I myself would like to use P2P at some point with the VPN.

-One thing I've noticed is in OpenWRT specifically when using the combined list (https://github.com/BlockChasers/ProtonVPN-Configs/blob/main/P2P/New-York_United-States/UDP/NEW-YORK-USA-P2P-UDP.ovpn) it refuses to start the TUN interface until I cut out half or more of the "remote" lines.
+One thing I've noticed is in OpenWRT specifically when using the mega-config it refuses to start the TUN interface until I cut out half or more of the "remote" lines.
 I also notice the TCP connections don't work for some reason.

 Should you experience issues connecting, please check: